The University of Winnipeg

 To find the answer, Dr. Mammei prefers his neutrons served cold.
 Using ultracold neutrons (UCN), Dr. Mammei is looking to find the answers regarding matter to help better understand our universe.

-To aid him in his search, Dr. Mammei was given the 2024 Chancellor’s Excellence Research Award.
+To aid him in his search, Dr. Mammei was awarded the 2024 Chancellor’s Research Excellence Chair.

 UCN are very slow-moving neutrons that can bounce of surfaces just like light.
 Normally, a neutron would just plow through material, but because these neutrons are slow moving they can bounce off certain materials.